 Does the smell of a new book make you happy?
 Grab your favorite public radio tote bag and join NPR journalists at the 17th annual Library of Congress National Book Festival on Saturday, September 2, 2017.
-More than 100 authors, illustrators and poets will be gathered at the Walter E. Washington Convention Center this weekend for a full day of Q&A sessions, special programs and family friendly activities.
+More than 100 authors, illustrators and poets will be gathered at the Walter E. Washington Convention Center that weekend for a full day of Q&A sessions, special programs and family friendly activities.
 NPR hosts and journalists will lead book chats with writers in a wide range of genres and topics.

 Learn more below about the writers and authors NPR journalists will be interviewing throughout the day made just for bibliophiles.
 The following entries are listed in chronological order.